 How might one explore a topic in some depth, yet at incredible speed?

-This week, we hosted a series of workshop sprints at BLOXHUB for 60 lecturers from KEA who work and teach in the architecture and building industry.
+This week, we hosted a series of workshop sprints at BLOXHUB for 60 lecturers from KEA who work and teach in architecture and building industry.
 We got involved because we love to spark discussions about the built environment, get minds thinking – and connect practitioners and educators alike.
-And using a sprint format helped give energy and pace to the proceedings – and open up the ‘innovation diamond’, rather than just focusing on finding solution.
+And using a sprint format helped give energy and pace to the proceedings – and open up the ‘innovation diamond’, rather than just focusing on finding a solution.
 A great way to enable innovate thinking.

 The discussion centred around how architects, building engineers, real estate and other professionals from the built environment can collaborate more efficiently.
 Based on a case study Catenda, we discussed the challenges and opportunities for open standards.